5 Days of Skiing Fun at Sepidan Ski Resort

 Morning flight to Isfahan.
 One cannot leave Iran without seeing Esfahan.
 This city is famous for its bridges, minarets, mosques and palaces.

-Tour of Isfahan today starts with the UNESCO world heritage: Naghsh-e-Jahan Sq.
-Once a royal polo court, this site had been the official center of the city when the city was the Safavid Capital (17th Century).
-We will visit the famous Imam Mosque (Royal Mosque) on the square’s southern side, with incredible architecture and tile-work.
+Tour of Isfahan today starts with the UNESCO World Heritage: Naghsh-e-Jahan Sq.
+Once a royal polo court, this site was the official center of the city when it was the Safavid Capital (17th Century).
+We will visit the famous Imam Mosque (Royal Mosque) on the square’s southern side, which has incredible architecture and tile work.
 We then visited the multistory Aliqapu Palace, which stood on the western side of the court, from which the Safavid kings used to view the polo games and ceremonies.
 Sheikh Lotfollah Mosque (or Ladies Mosque) is located on the opposite side of the square and is visited next.
-Then you will see an oriental Bazaar in Isfahan.
+Then, you will see an oriental Bazaar in Isfahan.

 You will walk in Isfahan at night and see its famous bridges at night.
 Several historical bridges over this river were built during the Safavid era (17th Century).
 Siosepol (33- arch) and Khaju bridges are the most famous.

-Isfahan tour: you will visit Masjed Jame of Esfahan, a UNESCO World Heritage.
+Isfahan tour: You will visit Masjed Jame of Esfahan, a UNESCO World Heritage site.
 It was built over twelve centuries ago; it is the oldest preserved edifice in Iran and a prototype for later mosque designs throughout Central Asia.